-The Indian branch of PEN was founded in Bombay by Sophia Wadia in 1934.
-Along with her husband Indian Theosophist B. P. Wadia, the branch was originally run from the couple’s home before being re-located to Theosophy Hall (pictured) in 1957.
+The Indian branch of PEN International, the PEN All-India Centre, was founded in Bombay by Sophia Wadia in 1934.
+The Center’s first president was Rabindranath Tagore and its vice-presidents included Sarojini Naidu and S. Radhakrishnan.
+The Center was originally run from Sophia Wadia’s and her husband, Indian Theosophist B. P. Wadia’s, home before being re-located to Theosophy Hall (pictured) in 1957.

-Committed to promoting understanding and unity across India, and between India and the rest of the world, its aims were expounded in the first issue of The Indian PEN (March 1934): the Centre was to act as a link between all members of the country and represent Indian writers abroad; chronicle activities of its members and help them become aware of literary achievements in all Indian languages; bring to its readers useful literary news from the world.
+Committed to promoting unity and understanding within and across India, between writers of different languages, and between India and the rest of the world, its aims were expounded in the first issue of The Indian PEN (March 1934): the Centre was to act as a link between all members of the country and represent Indian writers abroad; chronicle activities of its members and help them become aware of literary achievements in all Indian languages; bring to its readers useful literary news from the world.

 For more on the research project, see here: PEN All-India Archives & Research Project